Aryan1423/eth-avax-3/README.md

 - **Minting**: The owner can mint new tokens, increasing the total supply.
 - **Burning**: Any token holder can burn their tokens, reducing the total supply.
+- **Transfer**: Any token holder can transfer their tokens to another address or user.
 - **Ownership**: Ownership management to control minting and other restricted functionalities.

 ## Contract Explanation